 Authors are encouraged to share their data but are not required to do so.
 The decision to publish will not be affected by whether or not authors share their research data.

-The DAS should be included either before the References or in the "Template for Ethical and Legal Declarations", which is required for submission.
+The DAS should be provided in the required Template for Ethical and Legal Declarations.